The perspective of a parent or guardian:

-Your parents/carers may worry how you will react to the news about HIV, and react to them.
+Your parents or carers may worry how you will react to the news about HIV.
 At the time when they were diagnosed, HIV stigma would have been greater than it is now, which may still make them worry about talking about HIV with other people.
-Here are some of the questions that might be going through their mind:
+Here are some of the questions that might be going through their minds:

 - How will my child react to finding out they have HIV?

 - How will they feel about me?
 Will they blame me?

 - If they tell other people, does that mean my HIV status will be known too?

 - Do I have all of the answers to their questions?

 - How will my child feel once they hear my answers to their questions?

 - We’re both healthy, why do we need to talk about it?